Skip to content

 Ponds with a waterfall, fountain, or aerator can still have issues if the pumps are not working at full strength or aren't strong enough for the pond.
 If there is an issue with the pump during the hottest parts of summer, oxygen levels can drop very quickly.
 Learn how to troubleshoot pump problems and pick the right size pump for your pond.

 A water quality issue can cause stress to your fish and affect oxygen levels.
-If your filter is not working properly, too much debris may break down in the water.
-Debris can be from runoff, overfeeding, and other organic materials finding their way into the pond.
-Learn more about the importance of pond filtration.
+If your filter is not working properly or there is too much debris, it will start to break down in the water.
+Debris can be from runoff, overfeeding, and other organic materials that find their way into the pond.
+This nutrient increase can promote algae, which also consume oxygen and contribute to poor water quality.

-As bacteria break down the debris, it releases ammonia, nitrites, and other harmful gases into the water.
+As bacteria break down the debris, ammonia, nitrites, and other harmful gases are released into the water.
 Overcrowded ponds can produce more fish waste than the bacteria can break down.
-Adding on a Pond Filter can help clean the water, and promote beneficial bacteria.
+Adding a Pond Filter can help clean the water and promote beneficial bacteria.

-Learn what to do if your pond grow too large for your pond and start overcrowding.
+Learn what to do if your pond fish grow too large for your pond and start overcrowding.

 Improve Water Quality

-If your water quality is poor, use water treatments with beneficial bacteria and check your pond filtration system.
-There are different water treatments that can help restore the balance.
-Water treatments are effective, but it's also important to figure out what is causing the water quality issue so you can prevent it in the future.
+If your water quality is poor or you're struggling with algae, you may want to use water treatments to help restore balance.
+Water treatments are effective, but it's also important to figure out the cause of the water quality issue so you can prevent it in the future.

 If your fish seem to be saying "hi" more than usual and spend time at the surface when you're not around, it could be a warning sign of an issue.
 When the oxygen levels drop in the pond due to lack of aeration or poor water quality, the fish become stressed and go to the pond's surface for oxygen.
 You can check your filters, pumps, and aerators and perform a water quality test to see what is causing the oxygenation issue.
 It's nice to be greeted by your fish, but they should only be surfacing to say hi and look for food.